janmoelter/gameboy-emulator/README.md

 The emulator can be built using the provided Makefile after which the compiled binary can be found in the directory `bin/`.

 Importantly, due to copyright, this repository does not contain the original boot rom or cartridge roms.
 Those must be acquired elsewhere and provided when starting the programme via command-line arguments.
+As a matter of fact, the boot rom is not strictly necessary.

 ### Example

 In its current state, this emulator passes all of [Blargg's](https://github.com/retrio/gb-test-roms) CPU instruction behaviour tests.

-Assuming the DMG-01 boot rom is located at `data/DMG-01-ROM.gb` (although not strictly necessary) and Blargg's test roms at `data/test-roms/blargg/`, the following executes the test rom for special instructions.
+Assuming the DMG-01 boot rom is located at `data/DMG-01-ROM.gb` (MD5 hash: `32fbbd84168d3482956eb3c5051637f5`) and Blargg's test roms at `data/test-roms/blargg/`, the following executes the test rom for special instructions.

 ```bash
 ./bin/emulator --boot-rom=data/DMG-01-ROM.gb --cartridge=data/test-roms/blargg/cpu_instrs/individual/01-special.gb